 THE HIGH COUNTRY LIVING

-The North Carolina High Country encompasses multiple counties (Ashe, Watauga, Avery, Alleghany, Caldwell mountains) and the towns of Boone, Blowing Rock, West Jefferson, Banner Elk, Beech Mountain, and Newland, and Sparta as well as other unincorporated communities such as Valle Crucis.
-It is home to Appalachian State University as well as Lees McCrae College and Caldwell Community College and offers a diverse blend of cultural, educational and entertainment options provided by these institutions.
+The North Carolina High Country encompasses multiple counties (Ashe, Watauga, Avery, Alleghany, Caldwell) and the towns of Boone, Blowing Rock, West Jefferson, Banner Elk, Beech Mountain, Newland, and Sparta, as well as other unincorporated communities such as Valle Crucis.
+This area is home to Appalachian State University as well as Lees McCrae College and Caldwell Community College and offers a diverse blend of cultural, educational, and entertainment options provided by these institutions.

-Our mountain music and cultural heritage is celebrated in nationally known events such as Grandfather Mountain Highland Games and Merlefest, as well as other music festivals throughout the year.
-We have wonderful Farmer’s Markets in Boone, Blowing Rock, and West Jefferson to support our many small farms producing high quality produce and many organic choices.
+Our mountain music and cultural heritage are celebrated in nationally known events such as Grandfather Mountain Highland Games and Merlefest, as well as other music festivals throughout the year.
+We have wonderful Farmer’s Markets in Boone, Blowing Rock, and West Jefferson to support our many small farms producing high-quality produce and many organic choices.

-In Ashe County, the north and south forks of the New River offer scenic building sites and canoeing, tubing and fishing.
-With its beautiful mountain scenery and varied topography, this part of the High Country appeals to many and has many options for more rural living but with the towns of Jefferson and West Jefferson providing amenities and dining/shopping options.
+In Ashe County, the north and south forks of the New River offer scenic building sites and canoeing, tubing, and fishing.
+With its beautiful mountain scenery and varied topography, this part of the High Country appeals to many and has multiple options for more rural living, with the towns of Jefferson and West Jefferson providing amenities and dining/shopping options nearby.
 Two golf courses– Mountain Aire and Jefferson Landing are just minutes from the Jeffersons.

 YOUR HIGH COUNTRY

-So whether you are looking for a remote log cabin on a little acreage, a year round home to retire to, a second home to enjoy every season or something in between, the High Country has it and we can help you find it!
-Some of us were born here and the rest of us got here as quickly as we could—we love living here and love helping others find their perfect mountain property!
-Contact us today!
+So whether you are looking for a remote log cabin on a little acreage, a year-round home to retire to, a second home to enjoy every season, or something in between, the High Country has it all, and we can help you find it!
+Some of us were born here, and the rest of us got here as quickly as we could—we love living here and love helping others find their perfect mountain property!